johnblatchford/Audio-Dropout-Detector/README.md

 _Not specifying an input file will cause the script to randomly choose one of the 4 test files (2 positive, 2 negative)

 #### Basis:
-Audio engineers that produce multi-channel wav files sometimes need a way to quickly verify that the file they have rendered/processed is valid.
+Audio engineers that mix audio into wav files sometimes need a way to quickly verify that the file they have rendered/processed is valid.
 Sometimes the engineer has to process the file offline _(meaning they are not monitoring the mix which is the default QA process for audio mixing)_